JayDoesGaming21/Personal-Finance-Tracker-Starter-Project/README.md

 2. Simple Functions: We simplified our functions to where they would be tasked with handling at least one or possibly two tasks at one time while having limited parameters in them as arguments.

-3. Error Handling: Because JavaScript comes with an automatic error-handling system of code, it would handle the many errors we receive as feedback whenever things go wrong in the testing process.
+3. Error Handling: Because the specific HTML code came with an automatic error-handling system, it would handle the many errors we receive as feedback whenever things go wrong in the testing process.
-However, just for reassurance, we implemented a data-type checker in case the user types in the wrong data type for a particular field.
+However, just for reassurance, we implemented a limit checker (like 0 or not going to negative numbers) in some areas of the code in case the user types in the wrong information for a particular field.

 4. Refactoring: Once all of our main code was in, we reviewed it several times and created at least one or two more branches for testing and refactoring in case we wanted to change something in a particular code section for the entire project.
-We would only refactor if we feel as though there is too much unnecessary code in particular spots that would be too much for another user or developer to understand better.
+We would only refactor if we feel as though some changes still needed to be made, or that if there is too much unnecessary code in particular spots.
+In regards to that, we would basically make it easier for another user or developer to understand the entire project better in the end.

 5. Testing: We have gone back to back with testing the code throughout the entire project.
 From the beginning of the project, to the middle, and at the very end we have tested throughout the entire process to make sure everything